Communication stack

 Link layer

 Every communication interface defines a link layer that encodes addressing and service identification into the interface-specific frame format.
+The msgconf command configures both the physical and link layers on a per-interface basis — cfg0/cfg1 control the physical layer, while cfg2/cfg3 control the link-layer datagram composition.
 A message is the basic communication block — all interfaces translate to a standardized format with the following segments:

 - Sender address — identifies the originating device on the bus (for unicast and multicast)